anirudhkannan9/part7/course-content/WebpackREADME.md

 <img width="492" alt="Screenshot 2021-07-04 at 8 43 43 PM" src="https://user-images.githubusercontent.com/47587789/124414925-870a2d00-dd08-11eb-855e-040e0062972c.png">

-This means the app works if I open the index.html in Chrome, but the React app still doesn't work (merely renders).
+This means the app works if I open the _index.html_ file in Chrome, but the React app still doesn't work (merely renders).

 ## Development and production configuration